Assistant Professor

 On research leave, Jan.-Aug.
 2026.
 I will not be checking emails frequently.
 Thank you for your patience and understanding.

-My work centers on Tangier Island, Virginia, as well as other sites in southeastern and central mainland Virginia.
-I have also been working in the Francophone Caribbean since 2009.
+My recent work centers on Tangier Island, Virginia, as well as other sites in southeastern and central mainland Virginia.
+I have also been working in the Francophone Caribbean, Haiti and French Guiana, since 2009.
+I survived the earthquake in Port-au-Prince in January 2010.

-Research Interests: social differentiation and distinction, property and land assessment, climate change, political ecology, political economy, health and well-being, historical ethnography, and the role of historicity in social change.
+Research Interests: social differentiation and distinction; ideology; property and land assessment; climate change; political ecology and human ecology; political economy; connections between minds, bodies, and environments; historical ethnography; the role of historicity in social change; systems of symbols and meanings.

 Research Methods: ethnographic methods (interviewing, participant-observation, residential fieldwork), qual/quant mixed methods, focus groups and community engagement workshops, discourse analysis, conversation analysis, semiotics, statistical measures, large digital datasets, and historical ethnography (archival, oral-historical, and comparative).